yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/unnecessary_variable_declaration_check.markdown

 ## UnnecessaryVariableDeclarationCheck

-No need to declare variable that is reassigned another value without being used.
+No need to declare a variable that is reassigned another value without being used first.

 ### Example